-Willamette River Initiative — a place-based strategy to improve the health of the Willamette and its tributaries — is a 10-year commitment by Meyer Memorial Trust to ensure a healthy river system that is able to adapt to changing conditions and long-term impacts, including climate change.
+Willamette River Initiative — a place-based strategy to improve the health of the Willamette and its tributaries — was a 10-year commitment by Meyer Memorial Trust to ensure a healthy river system that is able to adapt to changing conditions and long-term impacts, including climate change.

-Now in its final year, Willamette River Initiative is transitioning.
-WRI’s grantmaking ended in March 2019 and the initiative is building a community-led Willamette River Network to sustain momentum and support for a healthy Willamette River system into the future.
+Willamette River Initiative’s grantmaking ended in March 2019 and the initiative is building a community-led Willamette River network to sustain momentum and support for a healthy Willamette River system into the future.

 Rallying Around a River

 Over the past seven years, through the WRI, Meyer has invested more than $10 million in grant funding and provided crucial backbone services in support of actions to improve the health of the river.